klaytn/klaytn-docs/docs/bapp/developer-tools/README.md

 * Covalent provides a unified API to bring full transparency and visibility to assets across all blockchain networks.
 Simply put, we have a single API which allows you to pull detailed, granular blockchain transaction data from multiple blockchains with no code.

 * Supported endpoints- All Class A endpoints are supported for the Klaytn mainnet Cypress and the Klaytn testnet Baobab.
-You can query either network via the unified API by changing the chainId.Please go through for more information - https://www.covalenthq.com/docs/networks/klaytn#supported-endpoints
+You can query either network via the unified API by changing the chainId.For more information, see [https://www.covalenthq.com/docs/networks/klaytn#supported-endpoints](https://www.covalenthq.com/docs/networks/klaytn#supported-endpoints).